kathermf/kathermf.github.io/resume.md

 #### Contribution & Experience:
 * Worked with multiple programmers to program the game’s mechanics
-* Designed the overall gameplay of the game, along with teammates
+* Designed the overall gameplay of the game as a team

 ### A Bark in the Dark | PC Game
 May 2017 – June 2017